boozallen/aissemble/extensions/extensions-helm/extensions-helm-spark-infrastructure/aissemble-thrift-server-chart/README.md

 If you are migrating from the v1 version of the spark-infrastructure chart, use the tables below to apply any existing customizations from the old chart to the new v2 chart.

+Any connections to the thrift server will need to be updated to include the new `.Values.app.name` as the host name for the connection.
+Previously the default name was `spark-infrastructure`.
+For instance the Data Access JDBC url will need to be updated to match the app name.

 ## Property Location